Davalav/A5-eMaintenance-Lidar/README.md

 ![Histogram Dataset 2](Histogram_Dataset2.png)

-The estimated ground level for each dataset are quite similare, indicating that the scans are consistent with the real world.
+The estimated ground level for each dataset are quite similar, indicating that the scans are consistent with the real world.